wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.1.8 =
+* Fix issue where only 5 posts are shown in Display Setting selections

 = 1.1.7 =
 * Update readme file